tweag/stacker_bee/README.md

     $ gem install stacker_bee

-If you are using Bundler simply add the following to your Gemfile:
+If you are using Bundler add the following to your Gemfile:

 ```ruby
 gem 'stacker_bee'